-Research & Development: About the Front Axis
+Research & Development: Front Axis Performance

+Fig 1.)
 Measurements are taken at many points about the front axis.

-Paradigm speakers have exceptionally neutral midrange response combined with smooth resonance-free off-axis response throughout their front hemisphere.
+Fig. 2) Paradigm speakers have exceptionally neutral midrange response combined with smooth resonance-free off-axis response throughout their front hemisphere.

 This measurably more accurate off-axis response has become a beloved characteristic of Paradigm loudspeakers.
 No matter where you're sitting in the listening area, you're in the Paradigm sweet spot, experiencing the lifelike illusion of detailed imaging and expansive soundstaging.